PhillipSz/elementary-dropbox-mods/README.md

     sudo ./dropbox-elementary.sh

-which will give you the extra option of installing the elementary themed icons as well
+which will give you the extra option of installing the elementary themed icons.

 ## After installation